-Within lands identified on Schedule as Constraint Overlay as Bedrock Resource, a parcel may be severed by consent into a separate lot if the retained and severed parcels satisfy the underlying Official Plan and Zoning By-law requirements and does not generate any land use compatibility constraints for a potential aggregate operation or licenced aggregate operation.
+Within lands identified as Bedrock Resource on Schedule ’J’ as Constraint Overlay as Bedrock Resource, a parcel may be severed by consent into a separate lot if the retained and severed parcels satisfy the underlying Official Plan and Zoning By-law requirements and does not generate any land use compatibility constraints for a potential aggregate operation or licenced aggregate operation.

 Schedule “J” depicts the above noted constraints by identifying Constraint Area Overlays, which include the use of two different colours along the frontage of all lots (i.e. “red” along the frontage identifies those lots that are not constrained by a rural cluster and would therefore be a Bedrock Study Area and subject to Section 5.3.3.2 (d), whereas “blue” along the frontage identifies those lots that are included in a rural cluster and are not subject to Section 5.3.3.2(d).

-In cases where a proposed development is not exempt in accordance with 5.3.3.2(c), a mineral aggregate resources study / assessment is required in support of an application for development on lands that have been identified as Bedrock Resource and adjacent lands on Schedule : The Township may waive the requirement for a study / assessment based on consideration of the following factors:
+In cases where a proposed development is not exempt in accordance with 5.3.3.2(c), a mineral aggregate resources study / assessment is required in support of an application for development on lands that have been identified as Bedrock Resource and adjacent lands on Schedule ’J’.
+The Township may waive the requirement for a study / assessment based on consideration of the following factors:

 The nature and location of other non-aggregate resource uses in the area and their potential impact on the feasibility of establishing a mineral aggregate operation on the subject lands and adjacent lands;